fabiensanglard/xrick/README.md

 Xrick is an open source implementation of the legendary game "Rick Dangerous".

-Based on BigOrno (bigorno@bigorno.net)'s work.
-An xcode4 project has been added.
+Based on BigOrno (bigorno@bigorno.net)'s work (http://www.bigorno.net/xrick/).
+I added and XCode project and the game now runs on MacOS X Maverick.

 Platforms
 =========